 part observer of humans.

-Living in Japan inspired me to follow my dreams of becoming a graphic designer.
+Living in Japan after college inspired me to follow my dreams of becoming a graphic designer.
 At first, freelancing felt so right - designing logos and flyers for local organizations.
 But eventually, I felt unsatisfied with the scope of my work.
 I found myself asking,

 What kind of impact am I making?

 Struggles as an immigrant

 Growing up in an immigrant family, I witnessed first-hand the difficulties a non-English speaker faces in America through my mom.
 “Convenient” features like automated telephone services haunted her because of her accent.

 They didn’t just keep her from completing a task; they taunted her and made her feel unwelcome in her home.
 I never understood why all user interfaces weren’t designed for edge cases like her.
 That’s when I realized something was inherently wrong:

 Design wasn’t inclusive.